mehtabmahir/easy-whisper-ui/README.md

 <img src="https://github.com/mehtabmahir/easy-whisper-ui/blob/main/preview.png"/>

+---

 ## Features
+- Installer handles everything for you using Inno Setup — from downloading dependencies to compiling Whisper for your specific hardware.
 - Fully C++ implementation — no Python!
 - Uses Vulkan for cross-platform GPU acceleration.
 - Drag & drop or use “Open With” to load audio.